-2011 Wisconsin Act 202, effective November 1, 2012, creates penalties for IPVs.
-Wisconsin Statutes section 49.001(3m) defines an intentional program violation as:

-"... intentionally making a false or misleading statement, intentionally misrepresenting or withholding facts, or intentionally committing any act that constitutes a violation of state or federal law for the purpose of using, presenting, transferring, acquiring, receiving, possessing, or trafficking benefits under this chapter."
+Wisconsin Statutes section 49.001(3m) defines an intentional program violation as: "... intentionally making a false or misleading statement, intentionally misrepresenting or withholding facts, or intentionally committing any act that constitutes a violation of state or federal law for the purpose of using, presenting, transferring, acquiring, receiving, possessing, or trafficking benefits under this chapter."

-An individual who applies for or receives benefits under W-2, Wisconsin Shares Child Care, EA and/or JALs and commits an intentional program violation for the purpose of establishing eligibility, maintaining eligibility, or increasing benefits, will be denied benefits as follows:
+An individual who applies for or receives benefits under W-2, Wisconsin Shares Child Care, EA, and/or JALs and commits an intentional program violation for the purpose of establishing eligibility, maintaining eligibility, or increasing benefits, will be denied benefits as follows: